Update

 Katrina has a degree in microbiology.
 Her three children are Village School alums.
 Katrina loves teaching preschool, kindergarten and 1st-2nd grade science, focusing on hands-on observations and immersion in nature.
 Katrina loves drawing in nature.

-Loren Art and Yoga teacher
+Loren Art and Yoga Teacher

 Emily Music Teacher

-Emily lives in New Salem and has two young fun and outdoing girls.
+Emily lives in New Salem and has two young fun and outgoing girls.
 Emily aims to foster a passion for music within her students, and create an environment where her students feel comfortable and excited about learning.
 Emily plays guitar and sings too.